VatShiba/nestjs-microservices-ecommerce/README.md

 ## Prepare DB

-- Serve Postgresql database using Docker or Local Service as these names
+- Serve Postgresql database at port 5432 using Docker or Local Service as these names
   - auth_service
   - order_service
   - product_service